Site Status: Resumption of Operations

-On May 27, the Savannah River Site began a safe and deliberate process to resume operations that were reduced as part of the federal government's response to the COVID-19 pandemic.
-This will be a phased approach that will consider several factors, including available health data, remaining state and local restrictions and facility preparedness.
+The Savannah River Site (SRS) continues a deliberate process to safely resume operations that were reduced as part of the federal government's response to the COVID-19 pandemic.
+This phased approach considers several factors, including available health data, state and local restrictions and facility preparedness.

 The health and safety of the Site workforce is the priority of SRS leadership.
-We will continue to implement, as appropriate, the enhanced health and safety protocols that have been in place including social distancing, travel restrictions and gathering restrictions, as well as continued increased cleaning and sanitation procedures.
-The working environment at SRS has changed, and workers will receive information on these changes as they return to their work locations.
+We will continue to implement enhanced health and safety protocols including; social distancing, mandatory face coverings, and gathering restrictions, as well as continued increased cleaning and sanitation procedures.
+The working environment at SRS has changed, and information regarding these important new health protocols will be communicated to employees and Site visitors.

-As of today, Savannah River Site has confirmed 23 cases of COVID-19.
-Sixteen of those employees have recovered and returned to work.
+As of Monday, July 6, SRS has confirmed a total of 70 cases of COVID-19 among its workforce, 45 of those employees have recovered and been cleared to return to work.

 Department of Energy COVID-19 Hub: www.energy.gov/covid-19-hub

 South Carolina Department of Health and Environmental Control: www.scdhec.gov

 Georgia Department of Public Health: www.dph.georgia.gov

 Johns Hopkins Coronavirus Resource Center: coronavirus.jhu.edu